JezGodfrey/Groupie-Tracker/README.md

 ## Authors

-This program was written by Jez Godfrey.
+This program was written by Jez Godfrey as part of the 01 Founders fellowship